Es432517/SQLcode/README.md

 Compilation of SQL programming to showcase my skills

-CovidVaccinesData will provide SQL queries on different levels
+CovidVaccinesData/ Netflix data will provide SQL queries on different levels